ans-group/docs.ukfast.co.uk/source/network/load-balancers/components/geo-ip.md

 ## EU Filtering

 As well as being able to specify specific countries or continents, you can also add all countries within the EU to the list as a group.
 For instance, if you only want EU customers to be able to access your website you could have an allow list setup with EU filtering included.
+Note that the EU list does not include the United Kingdom.

 ## Adding Countries/Continents